Summarize this article:

 The process of factoring trinomials involves changing a trinomial into a product of binomials.
 A trinomial is a polynomial with three terms, and its general expression is ax² + bx + c, where a and b are coefficients and c is a constant.
 When factoring trinomials, keep in mind these three easy steps:

-Next, group the terms and factor out the common factors from each group to apply factoring.
-Finally, use the distributive property to factor out the common binomial to create a neatly factored form like (ππ₯ + π) (ππ₯ + π).
-Particularly in more complicated trinomials, this method guarantees precision.
+Next, group the terms and factor out the common factors from each group.
+Then, use the distributive property to factor out the common binomial, producing a neatly factored form like (mx + n)(px + q).
+This method ensures accuracy, especially with more complicated trinomials.

 Factoring trinomials, which expresses a three-term polynomial as a product of two binomials, is a fundamental concept in algebra.
 Several techniques for doing this—the quadratic formula, the middle term splitting method, and the trial-and-error approach—are described in this text.